Tulsishyam

 Tulsishyam is located on the border of Amareli, Junagadh district and Gir Somnath district, in the Gir National Park in Gujarat state of India.
-It reachable by road 45 km from Dhari in Amreli district and 35 km from Una in Gir Somnath district..
+It reachable by road 45 km from Dhari in Amreli district and 35 km from Una in Gir Somnath district.

+Ruled by the Kotilas's of Dedan ,last ruler was kumarshree Jilubapu Kotila.
+Successor of kumarshree Jilubapu Kotila is Kumarshree Pratapbapu kotila.
+The son of kumarshree Pratapbapu kotila is Prince Nandkishor kotila.